What are the symptoms of high uric acid?

 - Toxemia of pregnancy

-What are the treatment options for high uric acid in blood?
+What are the treatment options for high uric acid in the blood?

-High uric acid levels may be managed by prescription drugs given by your doctor, which include:
+High uric acid levels may be managed by the following prescription drugs administered by your doctor:

 Xanthine oxidase inhibitors

 If you have a specific type of leukemia or lymphoma, you may be given allopurinol to reduce chemotherapy problems and tumor lysis syndrome.
 These conditions may increase uric acid levels in your blood, which will gather and form crystals in your kidneys.
 This can occur during treatment and lead to renal failure.

 High uric acid summary

 Uric acid is a waste product that, if present in excess, can harm the joints and tissue.
 When a person's uric acid levels are elevated for a lengthy period, they may experience health difficulties.